skip to Main Content

 I thought, how foolish of me!
 Life is like that!
 We keep buying things, enjoying small moments, and when the thrill fades, we move on to the next.
 This is how excitement continues, or so I thought.

 Weekends were the hardest.
 At 23, I felt alone.
 Saturdays were half days at the office, and everyone else had plans with their partners.
-I hated feeling left out, but where could I go to feel good?
+I hated feeling left out.

 Then, I remembered a school trip to Cheshire Home, a place for the elderly and children with special needs.
 I decided to visit, bringing sweets and fruit.
 Honestly, it didn’t feel great at first—seeing such difficult lives and hardship was overwhelming.
-But I had nowhere else to go, so I returned.
 Over time, I began to feel something different.
-I felt good that I was helping the people.
-I taught the children and volunteered more.
+I felt good helping the people.
+I volunteered more.

-I followed my heart and found my guru Master Per and Kriya Yoga Mediation.
-After 12 years of dedicated practice, I feel now more and more confident than ever in the choices I make.
+I followed my heart and found my guru, Kriya Yoga Master Per.H.Wibe.
+After 15 years of dedicated practice, I feel more confident than ever in the choices I make.
 I have always followed my heart, but now I am aware of it.
-I experience a love that is away from what I get out of it and physicality.
+I experience a love that does not depend on anyone or anything — a love greater than the world can ever offer.

 I feel a deep, unshakable peace within me—something that even death cannot take away.
 When I close my eyes to meditate, something profound happens.
 It’s not the absence of thoughts but an ease around them, like two rivers flowing side by side without interference.
-Suddenly silence began to expand, and growing wider.
-Two things occur simultaneously: there is intensity in every thought but they also lose their hold more quickly.
-This sharpened awareness allows each thought to complete its journey and dissolve naturally.
-This process only continues to deepen and accelerate.
-I am ready to help those who seek the same path, and to guide those who wish to turn inward.
+Suddenly, silence began to expand and grow wider.
+Two things occur simultaneously: there is intensity in every thought, but they also lose their hold more quickly.
+Being self-centred helps to understand my body, mind, and beyond.
+It may take a long time, making the same mistakes hundreds of times, but let the target be self-only.

 This Post Has 0 Comments